Bed Bugs Are Real…

 Where Do Bed Bugs Hide?

 Bed bugs are able to crawl into very small crevices in and around human environments.
-They do not have nests like ants or bees, but do tend to congregate in habitual hiding places.
+They do not have nests like ants or bees, but they do tend to congregate in habitual hiding places.
 These hiding places include:

 - Mattresses, linens, and upholstery